Skip to main content

 The bottom line

 There’s no evidence that Ozempic (or other forms of semaglutide) directly cause hair loss.
-But rapid weight loss is a known side effect of taking Ozempic, and rapid weight loss can lead to telogen effluvium (excessive hair shedding).
-This condition develops about 3 months after a rapid weight loss.
-Telogen effluvium is not permanent, but it may last for a few months.
+But rapid weight loss is a known side effect of taking Ozempic — and rapid weight loss can lead to telogen effluvium (excessive hair shedding).
+This condition develops about 3 months after rapid weight loss.
+Telogen effluvium isn’t permanent, but it may last for a few months.

-If you develop hair loss while taking Ozempic, talk with a healthcare professional.
-They can make sure you have telogen effluvium and not another type of permanent hair loss.
+Talk with your healthcare team if you experience hair loss while taking Ozempic or Wegovy.
+They can confirm that you have telogen effluvium and not a type of permanent hair loss.
 If you have telogen effluvium, avoid putting more stress on your hair follicles.
 Give your hair a break from chemicals, heat-based styling, and tight hairstyles.

 why trust our exports reliability shield